- Brand name

 These are very serious side effects.
 You may need urgent medical attention or hospitalisation.
 All of these side effects are very rare.

 Other side effects not listed above may also occur in some people.
-Tell your doctor if you notice anything that is making you feel unwell.
+Tell your doctor if you notice anything that is making you fell unwell.

 Keep STILDEM in a cool dry place where the temperature stays below 25°C.